Filling in the user permit application for Data Exchange Layer

 When all sections are marked as complete, select Submit Application.
 See the list below for help filling out the form.

 - First select whether you are applying for a permit for a test environment (FI-TEST) or production (FI).
 The application for a user permit is similar for both environments.
+Apply for a permit for the test environment first.

 - Intended purpose of the service: If your organisation provides information through the Data Exchange Layer, select Service Provider.
 If your organisation plans only to use information others provide, select Data retrieval.
 If your organisation acts as both a service provider and a consumer, select Service Provider.
 The role is not binding and you can change it later without notice.